publisha/publisha.github.io/pages/create_speare_play_web_atom.md

 ## The Play

-In VS Code it will look similar to this:
+In Atom it will look similar to this:

 [![HTML version of the play](/images/2017/01/yourexportedplay.png)](/images/2017/01/yourexportedplay.png)

-- Open the _play.html_ file that is inside the docs folder (that you have from your repository) with **VS Code**
+- Open the _play.html_ file that is inside the docs folder (that you have from your repository) with **Atom**
 - Now edit the _style.css_ file (again inside the docs folder) to style each of the elements in the play
 - Review in a web browser
 - Validate the HTML file here: https://html5.validator.nu